HaleTom/deeplearning.ai_notes/Optim/notes/wk1.md

 During forward propagation, you had divided `A1` by `keep_prob`.
 In backpropagation, you'll therefore have to divide `dA1` by `keep_prob` again (the calculus interpretation is that if $A^{[1]}$ is scaled by `keep_prob`, then its derivative $dA^{[1]}$ is also scaled by the same `keep_prob`).

+    dA1 *= D1             # Step 1: Apply mask D1 to shut down the same neurons as during the forward propagation dA1 /= keep_prob      # Step 2: Scale the value of neurons that haven't been shut down

 Dropout was first applied to computer vision.
 Generally it's hard to get enough data to reduce overfitting, so dropout is more commonly used, even by default.